 Regulatory note

-Currently under FDA PCAC review (July 2026) for inclusion on the 503A bulks list, with the proposed indication of wound healing.
+The FDA's PCAC is presently reviewing TB-500 (July 2026) for the 503A bulks list, the proposed indication being wound healing.

 Frequently asked questions

-TB-500 is a 43-residue synthetic peptide spanning a defined region of native Thymosin beta-4 (a 44-residue cellular protein in mammals).
+TB-500 is a 43-residue synthetic peptide corresponding to the mature, N-terminally acetylated form of native Thymosin beta-4 (43 residues in its mature acetylated chain; the 44-residue figure refers to the precursor including the initiator methionine).
 The synthetic sequence preserves the LKKTETQ actin-binding motif that drives biological activity.
 Two practical advantages distinguish synthetic TB-500 from recombinant full-length Thymosin beta-4: it is materially cheaper to produce at compounding-pharmacy scale, and it sidesteps the lot-to-lot variability inherent in cell-line-expressed biological products.
 For the actin-binding and tissue-regeneration endpoints that dominate the published literature, per-mass activity is functionally equivalent between the two.

 Length is the issue.
 At 43 residues, TB-500 sits at the upper-middle of routine SPPS, and longer peptides accumulate single-residue deletion sequences during synthesis that elute right up against the target peak on RP-HPLC.
 They pass the standard purity-percentage gate but are not the molecule on the label.
 Mass spec resolves identity to within 0.5 Da of theoretical, but cannot distinguish a Lys-deletion at position 12 from a Lys-deletion at position 30, both have the same residue mass.
 Only LC-MS/MS with a full b- and y-ion ladder demonstrates positional integrity.
 This is the standard qualification test we recommend for any 40-plus residue peptide entering a new pharmacy's quality system.